nobodyscripts/LeafBlowerScript/Readme.md

 - Gem Suitcase
   - Fix for travel button shifting with ui changes
   - Fix for HadToRemoveBearo not set error
+  - Added mouse movement patterns to collect artifacts in the background.
+  - Added setting for artifact collection.

 - BorbVentures